Can I sell a financed car?

 I’ve settled my finance and I’m ready to sell my car; can I get a new loan?

 Yes!
 Whether you’ve chosen to sell your car privately or would like to part-exchange it as a deposit in a new deal, we can help you find finance and secure your dream car!
-Think of our car search as your own car finance showroom; it’s home to more than 100,000 used cars from trusted dealerships based all over the UK.
+Think of our car search as your own car finance showroom; it’s home to more than 100,000 used cars from verified dealerships based all over the UK.

 Your dedicated account manager will be on hand to help you explore all the options, process the paperwork, and find the best deal from our panel of lenders – they can even negotiate with the dealer on your behalf.
 We can move as quickly as you like; you’ll get a decision in minutes and might be able to get a same day car loan.
 Apply online to get a no-obligation quote.